UCL/research-computing-with-cpp/07performance/sec02Memory.md

         - Heap: The Heap is a larger pool of memory, also assigned by the operating system at the program launch, but the heap size allocated to a program can grow dynamically as long as there is enough space left in RAM.
 Memory access tends to be slower than for the stack, but can be used for larger datasets.
     - Cache: Very small pieces of memory designed to be very fast.
 Cache structure is hardware dependent, but three levels of caching is typical, ranging from kB to MB (with the smallest cache layer being fastest to access).
 Cache memory stores chunks of data from locations accessed recently in memory.

-This structure has implications for our undertanding of memory bound problems:
+This structure has implications for our understanding of memory bound problems:

 - Problems which use very large datasets may be more likely to be memory bound, as larger data stores are less efficient to access.
 Accesses to large stores should be minimised, and data being worked on should be moved to faster memory.
 - Algorithms which jump around erratically in memory also result in slower memory accesses.
 Architectures are usually optimised for sequential or localised accesses to some extent, for example memory addresses close to those recently accessed are more likely to be in the cache.